fluffypill0w/stackexchange-monitor/README.md

 # stackexchange-monitor
-A bot that monitors StackExchange tags for Slack and Discord
+A Slack app that monitors StackExchange tags - WIP